London The Shard Observatory Tickets and Tours: how to buy, prices and schedules

 The ultra-fast elevators of The Shards

-At the time of access to The Shard you have to go through a security check as happens in airports and in just a few minutes the staff of the skyscraper guides you to the elevator that you must take to go up to The View.
-The complex has 44 elevators in total but there are 2 that lead to the spectacular views from the top.
+When you enter The Shard with your ticket, you go through a security check like at airports and in just a few minutes the staff of the skyscraper guides you to the elevator that you must take to go up to The View.
+The complex has 44 elevators in total, but there are 2 that lead to the spectacular views from the top.

-As happens in other famous observatories such as Top of the Rock or The Edge in New York, the elevators of The Shard are also interactive because their walls are projected panoramic images of London that are an appetizer of what we will see in the viewpoint.
+As in other famous observatories such as Top of the Rock or The Edge in New York, the elevators of The Shard are also interactive, as their walls are projected on panoramic images of London that are an appetizer of what we will see in the viewpoint.
 With these ultra-fast elevators , in less than a minute I climbed 68 floors without even realizing it.
 Wow!

 Entering The View